-Low-level alluvial deposits of the Virgin River (upper Holocene) -- Moderately to well-sorted gravel, sand, silt, and clay in lenses and thin layers deposited by fluvial processes in larger, well-graded river valleys; generally reddish brown to pale brown; clasts are subrounded to well-rounded, mostly exotic (derived from sources many miles upstream) with some locally derived (from within quadrangle area), and are mostly quartzite, basalt, limestone, chert, and sandstone; most clasts are pebble to small cobble sized, especially below Springdale; upstream, most clasts are up to 1 foot (0.3 m) in diameter; a few locally derived clasts are more than 3 feet (1 m) in diameter; differs from alluvial deposits in small side canyons in that clasts are significantly better sorted and a large percentage are exotic; forms river channels and terraces up to about 25 feet (0-8 m) above the modern river level; 0 to 30 feet (0-9 m) thick.
+Low-level alluvial deposits of the Virgin River (upper Holocene) -- Moderately to well-sorted gravel, sand, silt, and clay in lenses and thin layers deposited by fluvial processes in larger, well-graded river valleys; generally reddish brown to pale brown; clasts are subrounded to well-rounded, mixed exotic (derived from sources many miles upstream) and locally derived (from within quadrangle area), and are mostly quartzite, sandstone, basalt, limestone, and chert; most clasts are pebble to small cobble sized; a few locally derived clasts are more than 3 feet (1 m) in diameter; differs from alluvial deposits in small side canyons in that clasts are significantly better sorted and a large percentage are exotic; forms river channels and terraces up to about 25 feet (8 m) above the modern river level; 0 to 30 feet (0-9 m) thick.

 Working with low-level terrace deposits in the Springdale area, Hereford and others (1995) recognized four episodes of terrace construction that are distinguished by elevation above the active channel, development of soils and vegetation, dating of trees, and archeological artifacts.
-Terrace deposits shown on this map approximately correlate with Hereford and others' divisions, but are more generalized - age and correlation of most terrace segments were determined from aerial photographs and were only locally verified, and mapped terrace segments locally include segments from other fluvial episodes too small to map separately.
+Terrace deposits shown on this map approximately correlate with Hereford and others' divisions, but are more generalized - age and correlation of most terrace segments were determined from aerial photographs and only locally verified, and mapped terrace segments locally include segments from other fluvial episodes too small to map separately.

-Qala

-Level 1 (active channel) alluvial deposits (Historical) -- Deposits in active river channel up to average annual high-water line about 4 feet (1.2 m) above modern river channel; deposited or reworked by the Virgin River mostly after A.D.
+- Qala Level 1 (active channel) alluvial deposits (Historical) -- Deposits in active river channel up to average annual high-water line about 4 feet (1.2 m) above modern river channel; deposited or reworked by the Virgin River mostly after A.D.
 1980.
-Note: the river position shown on the gray topographic base map was taken from 1973 aerial photographs; the position of the river channel shown on the geologic map (map unit Qala) was taken from 1994 aerial photographs; during that time interval, the river channel in the Springdale East quadrangle has remained within a few feet of the same position in most areas, unlike areas downstream where more lateral migration has occurred (Willis and others, 2002); the most notable change is the relocation of a meander on the East Fork near Shunesburg.

-Qatm

-Level 2 ("modern") alluvial terrace deposits (Historical) -- Deposits between about 4 feet (1.2 m) and 8 feet (2.4 m) above the active channel; generally vegetated with weeds and shrubs such as tamarisk; commonly covered every few years to decades by floods during unusually high spring runoff and following intense thunderstorms; Hereford and others (1995) referred to these sediments as the "modern" level and noted that they were deposited mostly between A.D.
-1940 and 1980.
+Note: the river position shown on the gray topographic base map was based on 1973 aerial photographs; the position of the river channel shown on the geologic map (map unit Qala) was based on 1994 aerial photographs; during that time interval, the river channel has migrated significantly (unlike upstream in the Springdale East quadrangle [Doelling and others, 2002]). - Qatm Level 2 ("modern") alluvial terrace deposits (Historical) -- Deposits between about 4 feet (1.2 m) and 8 feet (2.4 m) above the active channel; generally vegetated with weeds and shrubs such as tamarisk; commonly covered every few years to decades by floods during unusually high spring runoff and following intense thunderstorms; Hereford and others (1995) referred to these sediments as the "modern" level and noted that they were deposited mostly between A.D.
+1940 and 1980. - Qath Level 3 ("historic") alluvial terrace deposits (Historical) -- Deposits forming terraces 8 to 15 feet (2.4-4.6 m) above active channel; commonly mantled by fine-grained overbank silt, sand, and clay deposits; vegetated by cottonwood trees and mature shrubs; Hereford and others (1995) called these deposits the "historic" level; historic photographs show that the sediments of this level were deposited mostly between A.D.

-Qath

-Level 3 ("historic") alluvial terrace deposits (Historical) -- Deposits forming terraces 8 to 15 feet (2.4-4.6 m) above active channel; commonly mantled by fine-grained overbank silt, sand, and clay deposits; vegetated by cottonwood trees and mature shrubs; Hereford and others (1995) called these deposits the "historic" level; historic photographs show that the sediments of this level were deposited mostly between A.D.
 1883 and 1926 (1926 to 1940 was a period of arroyo cutting) (Hereford and others, 1995).